Marian University (Indiana): History

 Marian University was founded in 1851 by the Sisters of St. Francis, Oldenburg, Indiana, as a liberal arts school with a program for training teachers.
 Under the direction of Father Francis Joseph Rudolph and Mother Theresa Hackelmeier, teachers were trained at Oldenburg for more than a decade before Indiana adopted its first tax-supported normal school.

-Originally known as St. Francis Normal, the school became a four-year, state-approved institution which merged with 'Immaculate Conception Junior College to form Marian College.
-In November 1936, the Sisters of St. Francis purchased the former James A. Allison estate, "Riverdale", located in Indianapolis, as a site for Marian College.
+Originally known as St. Francis Normal, the school became a four-year, state-approved institution which merged with Immaculate Conception Junior College to form Marian College.
+In November 1936, the Sisters of St. Francis purchased the former James A. Allison estate, "Riverdale," located in Indianapolis, as a site for Marian College.

 In 1937, the institution moved to Indianapolis under the direction of Mother M. Clarissa Dillhoff, after securing a state charter and purchasing the Riverdale estate in 1936.
 Allison Mansion became the new location of Marian College.
 The building housed the library, administrative offices, classrooms, and sleeping quarters for the Sisters.
 Classes began on September 15, 1937.

 In 1948 the institution began an expansion project that included the addition of Clare Hall, the Gymnasium, and Marian Hall.
 In 1954, as the new Marian Hall was completed, the institution became the first co-educational Catholic college in Indiana.
 Two years later, the North Central Association accredited Marian College.

-The university's Modernist-style library was designed by noted Indianapolis architect Evans Woollen III, the principal and founder of Woollen, Molzan and Partners, and completed in 1966.
-The library's square form has an exposed structural frame and open staircase with stacks arranged around reading areas.
+The university's Modernist-style library was designed by Indianapolis architect Evans Woollen III and completed in 1966.
+The library's square form has an exposed structural frame.

 The National Council for Accreditation of Teacher Education formally accepted all teacher education programs of the college in 1976.
 The Indiana State Board of Nursing approved the associate level nursing curriculum in 1977 and the baccalaureate program in 1987.
 The National League of Nursing has accredited both programs—the associate in 1986 and the baccalaureate in 1992.
 In 2000, Marian's Adult Programs (MAP) began offering bachelor's and associate degrees in business.

 On July 1, 2009, Marian College became Marian University.
-Over the course of several years prior to this, the college grew and expanded the academic curriculum, added a football team and marching band, adding and renovating buildings.

 On January 15, 2010, Marian University announced plans to begin a college of osteopathic medicine; the second in the state of Indiana and the first Catholic osteopathic medical school due to the generosity of an anonymous donor's $30 million pledge.
 On August 23, 2011, during the groundbreaking ceremony, the new school of osteopathic medicine building was officially named after the erstwhile anonymous donor, AIT Labs CEO Michael A. Evans.
 Additionally, Margaret Mary Community Hospital pledged $150,000 to the College of Osteopathic Medicine dedicated to building a simulation lab and seminar room for the medical students.

 In July 2021, Ancilla College and Marian officially merged and opened as the Marian University's Ancilla College in Donaldson, Indiana.